Saugustyn/TattooStudio/README.md

 # SimpleCV
->This project is a simple prototype database for the tattoo studio.
+>This project is a simple prototype of database for the tattoo studio.
 ## About the project
 The main intetnion was to refresh knowledge about relational databases and practice T-SQL.
 ## Structure